wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 ## Choreo

 Choreo is bundled in the installer!
-Choreo is an application for creating time optimal autonomous trajectories.
-[Read more here](https://sleipnirgroup.github.io/Choreo/).
+Choreo is an application for creating time optimal autonomous trajectories. :doc:`Read more here </docs/software/wpilib-tools/choreo/index>`.